javalent/initiative-tracker/README.md

 It defaults to `1d20 + %mod%`.

 This will support any dice formula supported by the Dice Roller plugin.

+### Integrate with Obsidian Leaflet

+If the [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin) plugin is installed, it can be used as a battle map for encounters by turning this setting on.

 # Roadmap